 The verb here is "ran."
-Adding the modifier "quickly" before the verb describes how Barry ran.
+Adding the modifier "quickly" before the verb describes how James ran.
 You could also write the sentence this way.

 An adjective is a word that modifies a noun or noun phrase.
 But you can also use an adverb to modify an adjective.
 That way, it'll tell you more about the adjective.

 - Kitty was a very happy cat.

 The adjective "happy" describes the cat, a noun.
 Then, the modifier "very" describes the degree of Garfield's happiness.